TeachBooks/he-staff/book/some_content/General_Department/Floorplans/meetingrooms.md

  ![General ](../../../figures/meeting-rooms-overview.png)

 **Additional meeting rooms:**
--For up to 4 people, smaller rooms next to lift D are available, noted as Exam room 1 & 2 in the floor plan.
+For up to 4 people, smaller rooms next to lift D are available.
-Rooms **3.80.6** and **3.82.6** can be booked for up to 4 people and are equiped with a monitor.
+These rooms **3.80.6** and **3.82.6** can be booked for up to 4 people and are equiped with a monitor.
 These can be booked via the contacting the management assitantants or MS Calendar.

 **Meeting Rooms Bookings:**